+The content of this guide was drafted in 2021 by the European Union Asylum Support Office (EASO), prior to the agency's transition into the European Union Agency for Asylum (EUAA) in 2022.
 EASO COI sector drafted Chapters 1-6 and Annex I of this COI Research Guide.
-EASO acknowledges the following organisations as co-drafters of Annex II of this Guide:
+The following organisations co-drafted Annex II of this Guide:

-The Netherlands, Immigration and Naturalization Service, Office for Country Information and Language Analysis (OCILA)

-Finland, Finnish Immigration Service, Legal Service and Country Information Unit, Country Information

-Denmark, Danish Immigration Service, Country of Origin Information unit

-Germany, Federal Office for Migration and Refugees, Division 62F - Country Analysis
+- The Netherlands, Immigration and Naturalization Service, Office for Country Information and Language Analysis (OCILA) - Finland, Finnish Immigration Service, Legal Service and Country Information Unit, Country Information - Denmark, Danish Immigration Service, Country of Origin Information unit - Germany, Federal Office for Migration and Refugees, Division 62F Country Analysis